LukePappa/Ourism/synthesis.md

-The universe is an infinite and eternal act of self-realization, where everything present at t=0 perceives a world-branch wherein it becomes increasingly conscious of being.
-Being may be abstracted as qualia, qualia then as physics, and physics as mathematics.
+The universe is an infinite and eternal act of self-realization, where everything present at t=0 perceives a world-branch wherein it comes to recognize divine love as the only reality.
+One's perception of reality may be distorted by miserable thoughts, which must be dealt with through emotional regulation.